Kihumba/private-/Phase-C/Android Programming/6 - Services and Content Providers/README.md

 # Outcome 6 - Services and Content Providers

 ## Skill Description
-Services are components of Android apps that can perform long running processes in the background.
-Content providers manage access to a structured set of data.
-They encapsulate the data, and provide mechanisms for defining data security.
+The Fellow will be able to make use of Services to perform long-running processes in the background of their Android app, and Content Providers to manage access to a structured set of data.

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create the following: